MarcusA27/marcusa27/README.md

 ## Hi there 👋

+I’m a high school student at Colorado Academy with a strong interest in data science, sports analytics, and statistics.

 - 🔭 I’m currently working on Premier League Match Outcome Modeling
 - 🌱 I’m currently learning Data Science with Python
 - 📫 How to reach me: Email, Discord